 Many states are already recognizing BWS, including California.
 There are cases when victims commit a crime due to this condition.
 For example, a wife who injured her spouse may have done so because she was afraid of the abuser (BWS).

-It’s important you contact local authorities if your are a victim of domestic violence.
+It’s important you contact local authorities if you are a victim of domestic violence.
 Nobody deserves to continue in this environment.
 It’s dangerous to the victim and her family.
 If you are a woman who has been exposed to an abusive environment and feel there is no way out.
 We are here to help you.
 Contact a Westlake Village domestic violence attorney to find out what your legal options are.
-Our first consultation is free.